 Earning Car Rental Elite Status as a Credit Card Benefit

-All Platinum cards from American Express offer complimentary memberships with Avis, Hertz, and National Car Rental with varying levels of benefits, this includes both The Business Platinum Card® from American Express and The Platinum Card® from American Express which offer a huge array of elite travel benefits.
-(Terms Apply)
+All Platinum cards from American Express offer complimentary elite status with Avis, Hertz, and National Car Rental with varying levels of benefits, this includes both The Business Platinum Card® from American Express and The Platinum Card® from American Express which offer a huge array of elite travel benefits.

 - Avis Preferred® Membership – Skip the line and paperwork and go straight to your car, 25% discount when using coupon AWD# A756900 and a one level upgrade with # UUNA007

 - Hertz Gold Plus Rewards® – Upgrades when available